CHaskin91/Movie-Night/README.md

 # Movie-Night
 A webpage to search for movies!
-User will view Poster Images, Movie Details, Movie Ratings.
+User can search for movie titles in order to view poster images, movie details, and movie ratings.

 ## Links
 * Github Repo [https://github.com/CHaskin91/Movie-Night]